nxnikolaos/Fontaine-Films/README.md

 ## Preview the application : [FontaineFilms](https://fontaine-films.netlify.app/)

 PS.
-It takes a couple of seconds for the first request to load.
+It takes a couple of seconds to load due to cold start.

 # Table of Contents